hamzeen/nest-md/readme.md

-# Building a Microblog Using Node.js & Markdown
+# blog using Node.js & MD

 structure and purpose